Sar2580P/DeepLenseSubmissionProposal-2025/Multi_Class_Classification/ReadMe.md

 ## **Solution Approach**

 ### **Model Architecture**
-A **ResNet-18** model, pretrained on ImageNet, was utilized for this classification task.
+A **[ResNet-18 model](../Multi_Class_Classification/models.py)**, pretrained on ImageNet, was utilized for this classification task.
 Given that the dataset consists of grayscale images, each image was converted into a three-channel format by stacking the grayscale image thrice.

 ### **Data Augmentation**
 To improve model generalization, the following transformations were applied to the training data: